simplyandyg/everythingschoolforgot/posts/sleep-diet-exercise.md

 This means by simply switching to clean eating many people will be consuming less calories each day, which is the core concept behind trying to lose weight.
 Add exercise on top of that, and you've found a great recipe for becoming healthier.

-NOTE FOR ME:
-Why section might be done.
-Sort through the bottom and see if there is more to add.
-If not, move on to how

 ### How do I develop a clean eating lifestyle?
 Shop at the edges of the grocery store.
 The middle is generally all processed food.
-And no, organic does not mean whole, unprocessed food.
+It's also important to understand that organic does not mean whole, unprocessed food.
+As I explained above.

-Explain whole food vs organic at some point.

-Misc:

-Crash diets are not what I mean by eating well.
-Everyone loves losing weight fast.
-Many people go back to unhealthy eating habits after a crash diet.
-This leaves you very likely to gain back the weight.
-Not to mention being at risk for any number of health problems.

-_put the below in How_
+If this sounds overwhelming, I understand.
+But it doesn't have to be.
+Break it down into steps.
+Choosing to eat clean doesn't have to happen overnight.
+It can be done one meal at a a time.
+Or even part of a meal to start.
+If it's easier start by just eating one whole food with your Monday dinner each week this month.
+Then next month, make it Monday and Wednesday dinner.
+If you assume that you eat 21 meals per week.
+Then in 21 weeks, or a little over 5 months, you'll be eating whole foods with every meal.
+Either at that point or somewhere in the middle, you can make an entire meal of whole, unprocessed foods, and go through a similar "one step at a time" approach.
+And again, you don't have to be fanatical about it.
+If 80-90% of your meals are "clean", you're doing pretty good...
+As long as the rest aren't full half gallons of ice cream :)

 Eating well is simpler than many make it sound.
 People tend to push fad diets.
-People tend to be fanatical about their lifestyle diets.
+People tend to be fanatical about their lifestyle diets (think "the carnivore diet").
 I'm not saying fad diets don't work.
 I'm not saying lifestyle diets don't work.
 I'm saying it is possible to avoid being a zealot while maintaining healthy eating habits by following a few simple guidelines.

 The common denominator between different diet fanatics is to avoid processed foods.
 Eating whole, unprocessed foods is your guideline to lifelong healthy eating habits.
-I think vegetables, fruits, meats, fish, etc. are all fine as long as they are not processed.
+I think vegetables, fruits, meats, fish, etc. are all fine as long as they have little to no processing.

 _in how?_
 Consider taking a quality multivitamin.
 Some people will argue healthy adults eating a healthy, balanced diet do not need one.
 They may be right.
 But if it isn't doing harm, why not hedge your bets?
 According to studies, a multivitamin may also have a positive effect on mental health.
 I specify a "quality" multivitamin for a reason.
 The government does not regulate the vitamin and supplement industry.
 Leading some companies to be inaccurate with the labels on their vitamin and supplement products.
 This is why you should choose a vitamin from a company you trust.